arolet/wasserstein-dictionary-learning/README.md

 The easiest way to start using Wasserstein Dictionary Learning is to open up matlab and run all sections of the script test_wassersteinDL_mixture1d.m

 The main function is wasserstein_DL.
-Type doc wasserstein_DL in a matlab terminal for more information
+Type doc wasserstein_DL in a matlab terminal for usage information